baokem/SLRS/README.md

 # SLRS
-SLRS is a scaffolding method using stLFR reads.
+SLRS is a scaffolding method for stLFR reads.